 IRS regulations can be complicated, but in general, HOA fees are not deductible if the property you own in the community is your primary residence.
 However, if you rent it out, your HOA dues may be deductible as a rental expense.
 HOA special assessments are not deductible.

 What happens if you can’t pay your HOA fees?

 If you’re struggling to pay your HOA dues, the board or management company may be able to put you on a payment plan.
 You should try to be upfront about your financial situation with the board early on to see if you can reach an accommodation.

 Ultimately, if you’re in arrears for too long or your debt is insurmountable, the HOA has the power to have you evicted.
 A lien could also be placed against your deed to help the community recoup its losses.

 Questions to ask before you buy in an HOA

 If you’re considering buying a property in a homeowners association, the amount and nature of the HOA fees should be readily available.
 Often, it’s included in the real estate listing.
 You should also be able to access, through your real estate agent or the HOA, minutes of past board meetings and other records that show fee changes and any rules that relate to fees.

 Double-check the HOA rules — often called CC&Rs for “covenants, conditions and restrictions” — to make sure you understand how they might impact you.
 As you learn more about the HOA, look for answers to the following questions:

 - How often has the HOA increased fees in recent years?

 - What services do these fees cover?
 What don’t they cover?

-- Does the HOA have a reserve fund for long-term repairs and maintenance, and if so, how much is in it?
+- Does the HOA have a reserve fund for long-term repairs and maintenance?
+If so, how much is in it?

 - Has the HOA hired an expert to conduct a reserve study that estimates how much money should be saved to cover these expenses?